openhab/static-code-analysis/README.md

 10. Packages that contain classes that are not meant to be used by other bundles should have “internal” in their package name. - `Work in Progress`

 ## B. OSGi Bundles
 1. Every bundle must contain a Maven pom.xml with a version and artifact name that is in sync with the manifest entry.
-The pom.xml must reference the correct parent pom (which is usually in the parent folder). - `Work in Progress`
+The pom.xml must reference the correct parent pom (which is usually in the parent folder). - `severity=error`
 2. Every bundle must contain an about.html file, providing license information. - `severity=error`
 3. Every bundle must contain a build.properties file, which lists all resources that should end up in the binary under bin.includes. - `severity=error`
 4. The manifest must not contain any “Require-Bundle” entries.
 Instead, “Import-Package” must be used. - `severity=error`